kgpp34/Hound/README.md

 - clang version: 14.0.0

 ## description
-Recently, Hound kernel code used BPF_HASH_MAP to recore tcp active connection session，
+Recently, Hound kernel code used BPF_HASH_MAP to record tcp active connection session，

 then，we used BPF_RINGBUF to collect and print tcp connection estabished event from kernel